 Causes

-Sexually acquired proctitis occurs mostly among men who have sex with men (MSM) but can occur in any persons who have had receptive anal intercourse.
+Sexually acquired proctitis can occur in any person who has had receptive anal intercourse.

 Sexually acquired proctitis is commonly caused by: